Myriolecis

 Myriolecis is a genus of lichen-forming fungi in the family Lecanoraceae.
-These lichens typically form thin, crusty patches on rocks, bark, or soil, and reproduce through small disc-shaped structures that contain spores.
+These lichens typically form thin, crust-like patches on rocks, bark, or soil, and reproduce through small disc-shaped structures that contain spores.
 The genus was reinstated in recent years when DNA studies showed that these species form a distinct group separate from the closely related genus Lecanora.
+Phylogenetic studies place Myriolecis in the MPRPS clade of Lecanoraceae, close to Protoparmeliopsis.

 Taxonomy

 The genus was originally circumscribed in 1909 by Frederic Clements with Myriolecis sambuci as the type species.
-The genus was later reinstated to accommodate the Lecanora disperse group and Arctopeltis.
+The genus was later reinstated to accommodate the Lecanora dispersa group and Arctopeltis.
 Molecular phylogenetics data showed that this group of species formed a clade that is genetically distinct from Lecanora, and Myriolecis was the oldest name available to hold these species.

+A seven-locus phylogeny of Lecanora sensu lato recovered Myriolecis as a strongly supported genus-level clade within the MPRPS clade of Lecanoraceae, in a close relationship to Protoparmeliopsis.
+The same study noted that Myriolecis contains several subclades, one of which corresponds to Polyozosia, a name that some authors have recently resurrected as an older, valid name connected to this group; the authors did not propose nomenclatural changes beyond commenting on the issue.
+The authors also found Lecanora utahensis to be closely related to Myriolecis in their dataset, but refrained from transferring it because its position among the subclades was unclear; unlike many Myriolecis species, it produces isousnic acid rather than xanthones.